TomDmitriev/gradle-bundle-plugin/README.md

 ## Project Status
 **The project is no longer maintained (due to lack of time).
-You are free to fork it or use any of the existing forks under Apache 2.0 license.**
+You are free to fork it or use any of the existing forks under Apache 2.0 license.
+If anyone is interested in resurrecting the project and become its maintainer you can email me at dm.artyom@gmail.com.**

 ## Installation